Administration of Student Code

 c.
 Hearing.
 When temporary restrictions are imposed, the DOS shall immediately initiate the hearing procedures provided in the Code, and a hearing as required herein shall be held no later than ten business days after the temporary disciplinary action was taken.
 However, the time for a hearing may be extended due to the availability of witnesses, respondent, hearing panel, timing of complaint, and/or other circumstances requiring a hearing extension date; but, in any such case, a student shall not be prejudiced.

 3.04 ADMINISTRATIVE INVESTIGATION OF ALLEGED CODE VIOLATIONS

 3. Notice of Investigation and Administrative Review.
-If the appropriate Director determines that the complaint warrants further investigation, the Director shall send notice to the student that a complete investigation will occur and request the student’s attendance at a meeting to discuss the alleged code violations.
-This meeting shall occur as soon as possible, but no earlier than five class days after notice is given.
+If the Director determines that the complaint warrants further investigation, the Director shall send notice to the student that a complete investigation will occur and request the student’s attendance at a meeting to discuss the alleged code violations.
+This meeting shall occur as soon as possible, but no earlier than five business days after notice is given.
 The student may agree to a more expedient meeting.

 4. Administrative Review.
 The Director may discuss, consult and advise with the parties involved and they shall attend such meetings as summoned.
 On the student’s appearance before the Director, the Director shall give the student an opportunity to relate or explain any facts bearing on the alleged violation.
 The Director will conduct additional investigation as needed in order to make an administrative disposition.
 A determination will be made regardless of a student’s attendance, based on the information and evidence available.

 c.
 Appeal of Administrative Disposition.
-The student has five class days after the notification of the administrative disposition in which to file a written appeal to the DOS.
+The student has five business days after the notification of the administrative disposition in which to file a written appeal to the DOS.
 Please refer to Section 4 - Appeals & Review.

 3.05 DISCIPLINARY PENALTIES